Cybertarstate/Team37_ECE230L_Sect004/Lab12/README.md

 A full cycle in Hz is defined as a transition from high to low, and then back to high.
 So, we actually have to do two entire full counts to get one single Hz.

 ### 2 - Why does the ring counter's output go to all 1s on the first clock cycle?
 The reason why the ring counter's output goes to all 1's on the first clock cycle is that our T values were set to 1.
 The Q of the first toggle is used as the clock for the second toggle, and the Q of the second toggle is used as the clock for the third toggle.
+This question is weird tho, cuz a ring counter is useing shift registers, and we used flip flops.
+I dont think we even implemented a ring counter, we was useing a ripple counter.

 ### 3 - What width of ring counter would you use to get to an output of ~1KHz?
 We would need a width of 100,000 for our ring counter to get an output of ~1KHz because we have an input of 100MHz.